From the publisher:

 BIG SUMMER by Jennifer Weiner.
 Atria Books (May 5, 2020).
 ISBN 978-1501133510.
 368 pages.

 This entry was posted on Wednesday, June 17th, 2020 at 8:11 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.